 Weight loss resistance refers to the difficulty or inability to lose weight despite following traditional methods like calorie restriction and regular exercise.
 It suggests that underlying physiological, hormonal, or metabolic factors may be preventing weight loss.

 Weight loss resistance is relatively common and can affect individuals who are overweight or obese, as well as those with normal BMI who struggle to achieve fat loss.
-It often occurs in people with hormonal imbalances, metabolic conditions, or chronic stress.
+It often occurs in people with hormonal imbalances, metabolic conditions, or those who have struggled to sufficiently change their habits or chronic stress.

 Yes, because ongoing weight loss resistance can increase the risk of developing chronic health problems such as type 2 diabetes, heart disease, and depression.
 It can also lead to frustration and negatively impact mental health and motivation.